Last Updated on

-Jamie isn’t afraid of anything.
-Always ready to get into trouble, then right back out of it, he is a fun albeit exasperating best friend.
+Jamie isn’t afraid of anything, and he’s always ready to get into trouble (then right back out of it).
+He is a fun albeit exasperating best friend.
 But when something terrible happens to Jamie, his best friend has to face the tragedy alone.
 Without Jamie, there are so many impossible questions to answer – how can someone you love be gone forever?
 How can some things, like playing games in the sun or the taste of the blackberries that Jamie loved, go on without him?
 Available here.

 The Thing About Jellyfish